CRNA Inspiration in the Operating Room Personal Statement

 - 4 min read

-Of my many shadowing experiences throughout my medical journey, one that stands out distinctly in my memory was the opportunity to shadow a Certified Registered Nurse Anesthetist (CRNA) during a robotic laparoscopic cholecystectomy procedure.
-This experience provided me with invaluable insights into the role of anesthesia in surgical settings and the intricate details involved in patient care.
-Prior to the surgical procedure, we began by meeting with the patient in a pre-operative area where the CRNA conducted a thorough history and physical examination.
-This step was critical, as it allowed for the identification of any potential risks or complications that could arise during anesthesia.
+Prior to the surgical procedure, we met with the patient in a pre-operative area.
+The CRNA conducted a thorough history and physical examination.
+This step was critical as it allowed for the identification of any potential risks or complications that could arise during anesthesia.
 The CRNA took the time to explain the anesthesia process to the patient, ensuring they understood what to expect.
 This included discussing the types of anesthesia that would be used, the importance of monitoring throughout the procedure, and addressing any concerns the patient had.
-Obtaining informed consent for anesthesia was an essential part of this process, as it underscored the ethical responsibility of healthcare providers to ensure that patients are fully aware of the risks and benefits associated with their care.
+Obtaining informed consent for anesthesia was an essential part of this process, underscoring the ethical responsibility of healthcare providers to ensure that patients are fully aware of the risks and benefits associated with their care.

 Throughout this process, the CRNA maintained an open line of communication with the patient, answering any remaining questions they had and reassuring them about the procedure.
 This aspect of care is often overlooked but is vital in helping to alleviate any anxiety the patient may feel before undergoing surgery.
 The CRNA’s ability to foster a trusting relationship with the patient was evident and highlighted the importance of empathy and clear communication in the medical field.

-As the surgery commenced, I observed the CRNA’s vigilance and expertise in managing the anesthesia throughout the procedure.
-It was fascinating to see how they adjusted medication dosages in response to the patient’s vital signs and the surgical team’s needs.
-The entire experience was not only educational but also a profound reminder of the critical role that anesthesia providers play in ensuring patient safety and comfort during surgical interventions.
-This shadowing experience with the CRNA during the robotic laparoscopic cholecystectomy was truly memorable and has influenced my understanding of perioperative care and the importance of teamwork in the surgical setting.
-The patient stated he was nervous, so an anxiolytic, Midazolam, was provided.
-We then proceeded with induction by pre-oxygenating the patient and administering Lidocaine, Fentanyl, Propofol and Rocuronium.
+During the procedure, the patient expressed nervousness, so an anxiolytic, Midazolam, was provided.
+We then proceeded with induction by pre-oxygenating the patient and administering Lidocaine, Fentanyl, Propofol, and Rocuronium.
 Immediately after, the patient was intubated, and mechanical ventilation began.
 Throughout the maintenance phase, we provided gas anesthesia through the ventilator circuit in the form of Sevoflurane.
-The case was prolonged due to a complex gallbladder anatomy, so the patient was re-dosed Propofol, Fentanyl, and Rocuronium at appropriate intervals.
-At one point in the case, the patient became slightly hypotensive, so we provided Phenylephrine IV Push and his blood pressure improved.
+The case was prolonged due to complex gallbladder anatomy, so the patient was re-dosed with Propofol, Fentanyl, and Rocuronium at appropriate intervals.
+At one point, the patient became slightly hypotensive, so we provided Phenylephrine IV Push, and his blood pressure improved.

 CRNA Inspiration in the Operating Room Personal Statement